ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 ======================================

-The Big Picture -- Safe Control of Our FPGA Hardware
+The big picture -- safe control of our FPGA hardware
 ----------------------------------------------------

 ![](./fig/high_level_host_and_fpga.pdf)